One of the most effective ways to increase the speed of a website is to integrate a Content Delivery Network (CDN).

 There’s often a significant disparity between mid-level and top-tier web hosting options available.
 One of the reasons I had to leave MediaTemple is because their most powerful (dv) option was unable to meet my hosting needs, and the next step up was a whopping $750 per month.

 Instead of making this incredibly expensive leap, website owners would be wise to consider using a CDN to boost site performance without breaking the bank.
-An affordable, robust server through VPS.net coupled with a CDN (the architecture upon which this site is built) can outperform most sites on the web.
+An affordable, robust server through Linode coupled with a CDN (the architecture upon which this site is built) can outperform most sites on the web.

 Lighten the load on your server